YihuaLiang95/Lab2cRobot-Beta/face-recognition-2c/ReadMe.md

-# Real-time Face Detection and Verification #
+# Real-time Face Detection and Verification with One-shot Learning #

 [TOC]